 Hoshina Masayuki (1610～1672) is not a well-known person, but he was a distinguished lord who became the founder of “Aizu Han” (clan).
 Because Aizu Han fought against the new government army at the end of Tokugawa period (19C ), it was on the losing side.
 That may be why he is not spoken of much in the history.

 Masayuki was born as a child of the 2nd Tokugawa Shogun, Hidetada.
-Hidetada had a formal wife named “Ogo” , who was a daughter of Oda Nobunaga’s famous beautiful sister.
+Hidetada’s formal wife was “Ogo” , who was Oda Nobunaga’s niece.
 Ogo was seven years older than Hidetada and strong-willed.
 Usually at that time, lords had some wives, because a son, a successor, was very important.
 But Hidetada couldn’t have other wives, because of Ogo’s strong jealousy.

 Only once he had a chance for a concubine and a baby was born of her.
 That baby was Masayuki.
 He was born under the fate of being targeted by assassins sent by Ogo, as soon as he was born.